Last Updated: 15th August 2020

-Someone has lodged a complaint against you at your workplace and now you’re being investigated – what should you do?
-Do you wait to possibly get fired, or do you resign?
+Someone complains about you at work – what do you do?
+You are investigated.
+What should you do?
+Do you wait to get fired, or do you resign?
 How should you act and react when someone complains about you at work?
 This post includes my own experiences as well as insights from other experts.

 Try Damage Control

-If your organization has a separate human resources department, chances are your supervisor will not be involved in these happenings.
-You’ll be investigated by someone from HR, but rest assured, they will try to mediate between you and the Complainer to resolve this asap.
-However, it’s still important you involve or at least report your dilemma to your supervisor.
-It will build your relationship with the boss and further down the line, your supervisor can turn out to be an excellent character witness for you.
+Talk to HR.
+HR will try to mediate between you and the Complainant to resolve this asap.
+But it’s still important you involve or at least report your dilemma to your supervisor.
+It will build your relationship with the boss.
+And if needed, your supervisor can turn out to be an excellent character witness for you.

 Trust Your Instincts

 Changes happen in life all the time.
-Sometimes you are ready and sometimes you are forced to get ready.
+Sometimes you are ready and sometimes you’re forced to get ready.
 Be prepared for whatever life has to offer.
-I know it’s easy for me to say this because I am not in your situation, but you have to try.
-Good luck :)